 Our organizational model of Knowledge Work

-Let us look at what roles we have in Knowledge Work in business (BTW: Knowledge Work in science and research needs different roles):
+Let us look at the roles we have in business Knowledge Work: (BTW: Knowledge Work in science and research needs different roles)

-Customer Representative: In any type of knowledge work in business, there is one customer, user, customer or at least one representative of that group.
-The customer representative usually knows quite well what they need and what is already available through competitors in the market.
-The goals of the customer representative for the product of the organization are therefore to maximize the customer or market benefits and to get the value-added functions quickly into the market.
+Customer Representative: In any type of business Knowledge Work, there is a customer, consumer, user or at least a representative of that group.
+The Customer Representative usually knows quite well what his group of interest needs and what is already available in the market.
+The goals of the Customer Representative for the product of the organization are therefore to maximize the customer or market benefits and to get the value-added functions quickly into the market.

-Knowledge Worker: The knowledge workers (in contrast to the customer representative) have the knowledge about the feasibility of a function and about the effort to invest.
-At least they should be able to estimate roughly.
+Knowledge Worker: The Knowledge Workers (in contrast to the customer representative) have the knowledge about the feasibility of a function and about the effort to invest.
+At least they should be able to roughly estimate it.
 In their work, they strive to create the product as good as possible.
-Since the customer representative wants to get as many functions as possible as quickly as possible, a conflict of interest arises between him and the knowledge workers creating a “natural tense”.
+Since the customer representative wants to get as many functions as possible as quickly as possible, a conflict of interest arises between him and the Knowledge Workers creating a “natural tense”.

-Manager: In order to bring the conflict of interest in a healthy balance and to keep it there, we introduce the role of a manager.
-He takes care of the adherence to the agreed (and possibly prescribed) processes, as well as their improvement.
-The manager also has the task of providing the knowledge workers with a suitable work environment, or to get the funds for it.
-He also takes care of removing obstacles and impediments of knowledge workers and the skill development of knowledge workers.
+Manager: In order to bring the conflict of interest in a healthy balance and to keep it there, we introduce the role of a Manager.
+She takes care of the adherence to the agreed rules and processes, as well as their improvement.
+The Manager also has the task of providing the Knowledge Workers with a suitable work environment, and to get the funds for it.
+Shee also takes care of removing obstacles and impediments of Knowledge Workers and the skill development of knowledge workers.

 Remarks: